cai-fuqiang/cai-fuqiang.github.io/_posts/sched/eevdf_paper/2025-09-25-eevdf-paper.md

 diferent requirements, while guaranteeing tight bounds for the lag of each client during a steady interval.
 The following corollary follows directly from Theorem 1.

+***

+**Corollary 2** *Consider a steady system and a client k such that no request of client k is larger than a time quantum.
+Then at any time t, the lag of client k is bounded as fol lows:*

+$$
+-q < lag_k(t) < q
+$$

+Next we give a simple lemma which shows that the bounds given in Corollary 3 are optimal, i.e., they hold for any proportional share algorithm.

+**Lemma 5** Given any steady system with time quanta of size q and any proportional share algorithm, the lag of any client is bounded by -q and q.

+**Proof**.
+Consider n clients with equal weights that become active at time 0.
+We consider two cases: (i) each client receives exactly one time quantum out of the first n quanta, and (ii) there is a client k which receives more than a time quanta.
+From Eq.
+(3), it is easy to see that, at time q, the lag of the client that receives the first quantum i

+$$
+lag(q) = \frac{q}{n} - q
+$$

+Similarly, the lag of the client which receives the $n^{th}$ time quantum is (at time
+$n - 1$, immediately before it receives the time quantum)

+$$
+lag(q(n-1)) = q - \frac{q}{n}
+$$

+For contradiction, assume that there is a proportional share algorithm that achieves an upper bound smaller than q, i.e., q  $q - \epsilon$ , where
+$\epsilon$ is a positive real.
+Then by taking $n > \frac{q}{\epsilon}$ , from Eq.
+(44), it follows that $lag(q(n -  1)) > q - \epsilon$ which is not possible.
+Similarly, it can be shown that no algorithm can achieve a lower bound better than -q.

+For the second case (ii), notice that since client j receives more than one time quanta, there must be another client k that does not receive any time quanta in the first n time units.
+Then it is easy to see that the lag of client j is smaller than $-q$ after it receives the second time quantum, and the lag of client k is larger than q after just before receiving its first time quantum, which completes our proof.